Chucky80/STM32-Keypad/README.md

 Works only with one port - GPIOA for example.

-Searching for simple way to make it work with diferent ports.
+Searching for simple way to make it work with different ports.

 Any help would be appreciated.